 A more robust approach is age verification, which requires users to prove their age with official documents.
 This often involves uploading a photo of a government-issued ID, a credit card, or other financial records.
 While this method is much harder to fake than a simple age gate, it introduces significant friction and major privacy concerns.
 According to a report from Lawfare, this process “requires users to hand over sensitive identity documents, which are collected in large ‘troves’ by platforms or third-party verification companies.”
 Asking users to share this kind of personal data can lead to drop-off and creates a massive security responsibility for the platform holding the information.

-Age Estimation: Assessing with AI
+Age Estimation: How AI Guesses Your Age

 Age estimation offers a modern alternative that sidesteps many of the issues with document verification.
 This method uses artificial intelligence to analyze a user’s data points, like a facial scan from a video selfie, to determine if they are over a certain age.
 It’s a fast, low-friction process for the user, who doesn’t have to upload sensitive documents.
 While the technology is impressively accurate, it isn’t flawless.
 As leading provider Yoti explains, facial age estimation is highly precise but not perfect.
 For many platforms, however, the ability to get a reliable age signal without collecting and storing personal documents presents a powerful and privacy-friendly way forward.